BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text.

+#### **Manage Attention Not Time**

+If you think in terms of attention management rather than time management, you get very different ideas of what you should do with your time.
+I started this morning, very unwisely, checking the news via YouTube.
+This led me to spend 10 minutes watching a report of an interesting and significant event.
+I was just waking up and that was a reasonable use of the ten minutes between being asleep and being fully awake.

+But of course a news story can be thought provoking and my thoughts were duly provoked.
+I switched to starting on my dayś work.
+But the news story kept resonating.
+I managed to avoid the temptation to go back to it, but it was still distracting.
+I had intended to play a few minutes of Freecell.
+This is objectively a less valuable thing to do.
+But I am not going to spend the next couple of hours obsessing over my long term Freecell strategy nor hurrumphing with indignation at the way the game is set up.

+We all need breaks, but it is well to plan to do something that isn´t too distracting during those breaks.
+The visit to YouTube didn´t just trigger my outrage about the gross injustices in the world that for some reason I can´t prevent myself thinking through the options for putting them right.
+It also tempted me with a potential improvement to my computer setup and teased me with some intriguingly titled short videos.

+Those short videos, particularly ones with names that ask a question to which I would like to know the answer, really are catnip to my easily distracted chipmunk of a brain.
+I am tempted to spend some time seeing if I can disable them.
+(See how this works?)

 #### **400 Year Old Learning Trick**

 I was procrstinating the other day and came across a Youtube video offering the best tool for improving your ability to learn.
 I would normally have ignored such obvious hyperbole.
 But two things retained my attention.
 The first was that it was by a Youtuber who I have watched before who normally makes good points.
 He also said it was over 400 years old - which intrigued me.